Croxley Green History Project

 Residents also remember there being a very 'talkative' bird in a cage at the pub and on the West Herts Post and Watford Observer's newsletter page 4, publication date 03/02/1944 carried an article of this and a photograph of 'Polly the parrot at the Artichoke pub by Mr H J Mayo.
 The current website can be viewed here www.artichokeonthegreen.co.uk

-This tranquil scene c1918 showing The Artichoke public house is typical of how villagers enjoyed just sitting and enjoying their 'local green'
+This tranquil scene c1918 showing The Artichoke public house is typical of how villagers enjoyed just sitting and enjoying their 'local green'.

+The signs outside the pub advertise the Bass Brewery as well as teas also available.
 The Robinson family were publicans for many years.
 The attractive tree standing outside with its friendly seat encompassed the trunk.
 Older residents remember a blacksmith's shed next door and to the left of the pub the house has been replaced by more modern dwellings.
 An important missing feature of the scene is the war memorial as this was not erected until the following year.

 The Artichoke has since been one of the venues regularly visited by the Mummers troupe since it was re- established in December 1994 by a group of local residents (see Mummers page)